samdovla/samdovla/README.md

 ## Projects
 ### KORT
-The aim of the project is to solve the problems with the operation of public transport in big cities. 🏙️🚍
+Aiming to solve the problems with the public transport in big cities. 🏙️🚍

 The solution to this problem is to implement different fields of knowledge, such as **machine learning** and **computer vision**. 🧠👀